 These will be presented in the order of Republican, Libertarian, Independent Party of Delaware (IPoD), and Democrat, who in all cases are incumbents.

 If there is a topic of importance to all the candidates running for the state’s highest office, it’s education.
 Some spend more time on it than others, but they generally have something to say.

-Julianne Murray: Aside from remarking, “We need to be teaching our children HOW to think – not WHAT to think,” I have yet to find a more broad-based educational platform on Julianne yet.
+Aside from remarking, “We need to be teaching our children HOW to think – not WHAT to think,” I have yet to find a more broad-based educational platform on Julianne yet.
 It’s a good philosophy, but with no meat on that bone she gets just 3 points out of 10.

 Because it is a small state, Delaware could be a model for the rest of the country if we do things correctly.
 It’s easier to turn around a canoe than a battleship, and I think the best way of turning it around is through school choice as money follows the child.
 Public schools could still exist and they could continue to give a less and less thorough education on traditional subjects as they emphasize what is allowable under “cancel culture,” but they will do so to emptier and emptier classrooms.
 Finally they will get the point.